softkittens/impetus/README.md

 <section template="card"></section>
 ```

-At mount time, Sparkle replaces the element’s contents with the cloned template and removes the `template` attribute to avoid re-processing.
+At mount time, Impetus replaces the element’s contents with the cloned template and removes the `template` attribute to avoid re-processing.

 ## Reactivity model